kinuthia-lawrence/kinuthia-lawrence/README.md

                                          \______/
 ```

-I'm a passionate software developer dedicated to crafting efficient and scalable solutions.
+I'm a passionate Backend developer dedicated to crafting efficient and scalable solutions.
 Here's a little about me:

 - 👀 I'm interested in FullStack Web development, Desktop development and Mobile development.
 - 💞️ I'm looking to collaborate on interesting projects and open-source initiatives.